 James and I set off to Windin Falls after a stay in Mission Beach, Queensland.
 We knew this was one place we HAD to go whilst we were in the northern region of this state for our second time.
 We didn’t know how to get there, we just had a vague idea of where the falls were.
 At the time, you couldn’t even search for Windin Falls on Google Maps and there was only one short blog article on how to get there.

 So, where is Windin Falls?

-Windin Falls sits within the gorgeous Atherton Tablelands in the Wooroonooran Nation Park, Queensland.
+Windin Falls sits within the gorgeous Atherton Tablelands in Wooroonooran National Park, Queensland.
 To give you a better idea, it’s almost a 2 hour drive from Cairns.

 After a beautiful drive in, we had a pretty fun walk to the top!
 We had been told the track was tough and treacherous, but with a love for bushwalking, this really wasn’t too hard for us.
 We’d also heard the track takes 1.5 – 2 hours each way, but this only took 53 minutes for us.
 This of course will depend on your level of fitness and how fast you want to walk the track.

 Apart from the basic precautions you should take when you are bushwalking, there are two things you’ll need to be careful of when walking to Windin Falls.

 Cassowaries, otherwise known as the world’s most dangerous bird, are native to the tropical forests in this part of Australia.
 They stand 1.5 – 2 metres tall in height and have been known to attack humans with their long claws.
 Definitely not a bird you want to run into on this track.
 James and I were lucky enough not to see any on this adventure, although they were in the back of my mind the whole way!